apache/fury-site/docs/specification/xlang_implementation_guide.md

 persistent cache or records a schema count.
 Already accepted header or reference cache hits still skip the body and must not rerun body-hash, schema-limit, or registration checks, but the field reader must not treat metadata for a different declared named type as the current field's metadata.
+Route such hits by the concrete metadata owner identity bound on the miss; do not inspect the metadata body or repeat its namespace, type-name, user-id, or wire-type checks.

 Skip paths do not need to materialize skipped values.
 Existing byte-skip operations should consume any available buffered prefix first, then skip or drop